niamhmc99/DemonstratingSoftwareQualityCA/README.md

  - **Story Point =** 2

  ### Task Estimation
- Task Estimation can be extrememly difficult.
+ Task Estimation can be extremely difficult.
 Everyone on the team is involved in the estimation process as each member brings a different perspective on the product and work required to deliver a user story/ task.

  In the Sprint Backlog, I defined the stories/tasks that are needed to successful complete this project.
  Using story points I estimated the relative effort of work involved in each task using a Fibonacci Sequence: 0, 1, 2, 3, 5, 8, 13, 21, etc.